limafresh/Brushshe/README.md

 The internationalization of this program has a simple principle - it determines what the computer's localization is (for example, *en*, *ru*, etc.), and then applies the `Brushshe/assets/locales/{localization}.json` file, where *localization* is the computer's localization.

-### Contributions

-All contributions are welcome!
-+ Do not use third-party libraries.
-Only standard Python libraries, CustomTkinter and Pillow/PIL.

 ### Linter

 [Ruff](https://github.com/astral-sh/ruff) is used to maintain code cleanliness.